Welcome to today's edition of the Rush 24-7 podcast.

 And he is attacking the concept of reforming Social Security because he's saying, don't even bring it up.

-We can't win elections by talking about social security.
+We can't win elections by talking about Social Security.

 This is not a pro Perry comment right now.

-I'm not I haven't endorsed anybody.
+I'm not, I haven't endorsed anybody.

 Don't want anybody to misunderstand here.

-I just think Romney needs to step back and look at these issues through a conservative lens.
+I just think that Romney needs to step back and look at these issues through a conservative lens.

-Not in the Republican primary.
+Not in a Republican primary.

-Now Romney's not that.
+Now, Romney's not that.

 Anytime you start doing anything, it looks like you're pandering to the media.